 There are numerous sources of chemical safety information.
 These sources include:

 The Library at each campus maintains reference materials addressing chemical health and safety issues under the designation Chemical Hygiene Plan Reference Literature.
 The references include chemical workplace exposure standards, OSHA'S Laboratory Safety Standard, Rhode Island Chapter 28-21, the Hazardous Substance Right-To-Know Act and other laboratory safety references.
-Material safety data sheets received from suppliers are available in the security offices at the Knight, Flanagan, Providence and Newport Campuses, and also in the MSDS Stations mounted on the walls outside of rooms where the chemicals are being used.
+Safety data sheets received from suppliers are available in the security offices at the Knight, Flanagan, Providence and Newport Campuses, and also in the SDS Stations mounted on the walls outside of rooms where the chemicals are being used.

 All containers of chemicals, which could pose a physical or health hazard to an exposed employee or student, must have a label attached.
 Labels on purchased hazardous chemicals must include: